AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 The dollar sign specifies that you are using jQuery, what goes inside the parentheses and quotes is what you are selecting.
 As you can see, you can use your CSS-style selectors!

-You manipulate or work with a certain elements.
+You manipulate or work with certain elements.
 For example, ```.addClass``` is a method that you would append to the selected object.
 In this example you are adding a class called 'about-me'.

 ```
  .addClass('about-me');